Robert Hayes (serial killer): Early life

 Robert Tyrone Hayes was born on March 12, 1982, in West Palm Beach, Florida, the youngest of four children.
 Growing up, Hayes' was raised primarily by his mother, as his father had been murdered shortly after his birth, and according to later reports Hayes received an uncertain amount of abuse as a child.
 When he was young, presumably a teenager, he was molested by a family member of a similar age.
 He was described as chubby in his adolescence, resulting in Hayes often being bullied.

 Personality and education

 Nicknamed "Squeaky" by friends and family, Hayes was described as someone who was always there for people, friendly with neighbors, outspoken, and recited poetry in Miami.
-He was known by friends to have an active sex life, attending sex parties, suspected of inviting prostitutes over, and at point he invited a family member to a sex party.
+He was known by friends to have an active sex life, attending sex parties, suspected of inviting prostitutes over, and at one point he invited a family member to a sex party.
 He was also described as someone with a good sense of humor and a fun, positive attitude.
-Hayes had a girlfriend named in the 2000s, whom he had a child with.
+Hayes had a girlfriend in the 2000s, whom he had a child with.

 Between 2000 and 2006, Hayes attended Bethune–Cookman College, now Bethune–Cookman University, studying criminal justice.
 He graduated with a degree in criminal justice.
 He was known to be helpful to friends and acquaintances.
 Friends also explained Hayes had an interest in cooking, and attempted to start his own cooking business in Charlotte, North Carolina.